Accidents & illnesses abroad

 About Chris Deacon

-In addition to his work acting for the victims and families of those involved in accidents abroad, Chris has experience of dealing with general holiday disputes, international recoveries and policy disputes.
-He has a particular interest in consumer travel issues, claims under the Package Travel Regulations and international conventions.
+In addition I have experience of dealing with general holiday disputes, international recoveries and policy disputes.
+I have a particular interest in consumer travel issues, claims under the Package Travel Regulations and international conventions.